- Vegetables: tomatoes

 - Sustainable Communities: local and regional food systems, new business opportunities, public participation, urban/rural integration, employment opportunities, sustainability measures

-In order to invest in the product development, marketing and infrastructure necessary to expand the product mix, there has to be sufficient evidence of demand.
-This is important for an expectation for any farmer to assume that sort of risk of investment.
-In order for the expansion to be profitable, it will require that the farm be able to produce and harvest tomatoes throughout most of the entire year, in the most cost effective, economical method possible.
-The questions remained, how many tomatoes can we grow indoors, fall to spring, how long will it take to net a return on investment for infrastructure improvements and supporting systems, is there sufficient demand/price to justify the investment, and will we see a profit beyond the life of the greenhouse itself?
-These are the answers we searched for with our research, in the climate of our Northern Mexico region of Embudo, at approximately a 5,500 feet. elevation.
-In addition to the cost of infrastructure, we knew we would always have to supplement the heat and identify the cost of harvest before we could calculate the net profit, and thus identify how many years we needed to recoup the cost.
+In order to invest in the product development, marketing and infrastructure necessary to expand the product mix, there has to be sufficient evidence of demand to expect any farmer to assume that sort of risk of investment.
+In order for the expansion to be profitable, it will require that the farm be able to produce and harvest tomatoes on a continual basis the entire year, in the most cost effective, economical method possible.
+The question(s) remain how many tomatoes can we grow indoors fall to spring, and how long will it take to net a return on investment for infrastructure improvements and supporting systems?
+Is there sufficient demand/price to justify the investment, and will we see a profit beyond the life of the investment?

 1) Assess the demand and pricing for cherry tomatoes, sold in pints and half pints at local cooperative markets in Los Alamos, Taos and Dixon, which usually pay reasonable wholesale prices, but demand is low.
-And, in the process, assess the demand and pricing of sales at the Los Alamos Farmers’ market.
+And, in the process assess the demand and pricing of sales at the Santa Fe farmers’ market.

-2) Grow a test bed of cherry tomatoes during the fall of 2011 to measure the yield in a thermal-heated and cooled greenhouse, to calculate the return on investment based upon the cost of infrastructure and the price and demand generated for cherry tomatoes.
+2) Grow a test bed of cherry tomatoes during the fall of 2011 to measure the yield in a thermal-heated and cooled greenhouse in order to calculate the return on investment based upon the cost of infrastructure and the price and demand generated for cherry tomatoes.

-3) The test bed will also help determine at what point the yield diminishes sufficiently to warrant the investment of in a new bed of tomatoes, thereby determining the re-planting interval specific to this area.
+3) The test bed will also help determine at what point does the yield diminish sufficiently to warrant the investment in a new bed of tomatoes, thereby determining the re-planting interval specific to this area.